 USAID activities support communities to sustainably manage non-timber forest products, promote ecotourism, and expand climate-sensitive agriculture for improved livelihoods.
 In addition, USAID supports Cambodia to meet international commitments for the UN Framework Convention on Climate Change and establish programs for Reducing Emissions from Deforestation and Forest Degradation (REDD+).
 These activities benefit local communities who receive revenue from carbon sequestration, build resilience to the impacts of climate change, and provide support for communities to engage in sustainable forest management.
 Cambodia is widely recognized as both a major source and transit country for illegal wildlife trade and USAID supports the fight against wildlife trafficking in coordination with other U.S. government agencies.

-- Helped over 17,000 people reap the economic benefits of sustainable natural management and conservation.
+- Helped over 318,000 people reap economic benefits of sustainable natural management and conservation.

-- Improved the management of natural resources on over 80,000 hectares of land.
+- Improved the management of natural resources of more than 3,000,000 hectares of land.

 - Reduced over 25 million metric tons of Greenhouse Gas Emissions from deforestation and land use change.

 - Facilitated sales of over $40 million in carbon credits.